-Until 2015 I believed that the yokes shown here were only found in Europe.
-Reading the following article about hoop yokes I realized my mistake.
+Until 2015 the 18th century living history community believed that the round yokes shown here were only found in Europe.
+Reading the following article about hoop yokes I realized the mistake.
 Once again memories of one’s youth during the late 18th century have gave me new insights.
 In the 18th century, and throughout history, water carrier was a necessary job.
 Yokes were used in this process to make hauling water easier.
 Boston in this remembrance used servants for this purpose, and a type of hoop I had only seen in Europe.
 Things like this are what makes history so exciting for me.
 It always is changing.

 “In accordance with a custom then prevalent but now obsolete, the services of the young apprentice were required at the house a portion of each morning and evening.
 Fires were to be made, wood was to be cut, and water to be brought.
 The last named appears to have been the heaviest labor, and to have made the most lasting impression.
 He says ” the water in all the wells between where the Arcade now stands and the great bridge was brackish, and the water for tea and washing was brought from the east side of the river from a pump on the Fenner estate, north of the ” granite block” and the old ” Coffee House.”

 Some of the families had rain water cisterns for their chief supply ; but these were few, and it fell to the lot of the boys, some of whom were negroes, for slavery was then in fashion, to go with two pails and a hoop, across the bridge for a supply.
 This was the hardest service.
 I had yet experienced.
 There were so many families to be supplied, that we frequently met four or five boys at the pump at the same time, and we proceeded in procession with our pails across the bridge.
 On the evening before washing day the process was so often repeated that the labor was exhausting.